ad2017gd/RainbowTaskbar/README.md

 # Issues
 This is a list of issues that may or may not be fixed in the future.
 Feel free to contribute in any way!
-- No multi monitor support
+- Multi monitor support
+- User friendly interface